jssteinberg/termcwd/README.md

 ## Insert

-For consistency between Neovim and Vim—and what's generally a nice workflow—the first time a terminal is opened it starts in insert mode (like the default of Vim), then normal mode when toggle opened next time (like the default of Vim).
+For consistency between Neovim and Vim—and what's generally a nice workflow—the first time a terminal is opened it starts in insert mode (like the default of Vim), then normal mode when toggled open the next time (like the default of Vim).

 To always open terminal and start insert: